 You need to be sure that your dog's first encounters with kids are all positive.

 When learning how to train a dog to behave around kids, safety is the top priority.
-Keep your dog on a leash during the first few encounters until you’re 100% sure that he won’t react aggressively to the kids.
+Adopt the right breed and always keep your dog on a leash during the first few encounters until you're 100% sure that he won't react aggressively to the kids.
 Again, this is most important with adult dogs, as puppies typically enjoy being around young ones.

 As I mentioned, your dog should already know basic commands.
 If you have kids of your own, this is obviously impossible, but you should work on command training as soon as you bring your dog home.